Alexey Vygovsky

-Alexey Olegovich Vygovsky (Алексей Олегович Выговский; born June 6, 1986), known as The Station Poisoner (Отравитель в электричках), is a Russian serial killer and thief who, together with two accomplices, poisoned 32 people from 2006 to 2009 in the Moscow metro stations in order to rob them, resulting in 17 fatalities.
+Alexey Olegovich Vygovsky (Алексей Олегович Выговский; born 6 June 1986), known as The Station Poisoner (Отравитель в электричках), is a Russian serial killer and thief who, together with two accomplices, poisoned 37 people from 2006 to 2009 in the Moscow metro stations in order to rob them, resulting in 37 fatalities.
 For his crimes, he would later be convicted and sentenced to 22 years and 3 months imprisonment.

 Early life

 Alexey Vygovsky was born in Vladivostok in 1986 to a family of a police investigator and her husband.
-Beginning at the age of 7, Vygovsky periodically run away from his home and had to be brought back home after being found living in abandoned houses, landfills and back streets.
+Beginning at the age of 7, Vygovsky periodically ran away from his home and had to be brought back home after being found living in abandoned houses, landfills and back streets.
 In addition, he was withdrawn and refused to make friends with classmates at school, preferring to befriend strangers.
 A habitual thief, he would frequently steal money from his parents, for which he would always be grounded or punished.
 In 2000, aged 14, he fled to Moscow, claiming to his parents that he worked as a pie salesman.
-While living there, he was joined by a gang of pickpockets, but was arrested and sentenced to a year of imprisonment for theft.
+While living there, he was joined by a gang of pickpockets but was arrested and sentenced to a year of imprisonment for theft.

 After finishing his sentence, Vygovsky's father picked him up from the capital and returned him to Vladivostok.
 At his parents' behest, he entered the Far Eastern State University of Communication, but in the spring of 2004, he again ran away to Moscow, where he resided for the entire summer.
-Upon returning to Vladivostok in September 2005, he dropped out of college and applied for a job as a sales assistant at a sports equipment store, but barely a week later, he convicted of theft and was sent to a corrective labor colony in Ryazan Oblast.
+Upon returning to Vladivostok in September 2005, he dropped out of college and applied for a job as a sales assistant at a sports equipment store, but barely a week later, he was convicted of theft and was sent to a corrective labour colony in Ryazan Oblast.
 Upon his release, he again moved to Moscow, where he soon met a woman named Anastasia, with whom he began a relationship.

 Murders

-While he presented himself as a mobile phone salesman to his wife, Vygovsky wanted to continue with his thefts, but this time that he would have to incapacitate his victims to prevent them from retaliating.
+While he presented himself as a mobile phone salesman to his wife, Vygovsky wanted to continue with his thefts but this time he would have to incapacitate his victims to prevent them from retaliating.
 Using a flask containing a mixture of cognac and the sleeping medicine Azaleptin, Vygovsky would approach and befriend inebriated strangers on Moscow's subway lines, offering them a drink from his concoction and robbing them after they were successfully poisoned, leaving the crime scene without checking if they had died or not.